A 2nd ex-Memphis officer accused in the fatal beating of Tyre Nichols is changing his plea

 Emmitt Martin is scheduled to appear before U.S. District Judge Mark Norris on Friday to change his plea as part of an agreement with prosecutors, according to a court document filed Thursday.

-Another former Memphis officer, Desmond Mills Jr., pleaded guilty Nov.
-2 to federal charges of excessive force and obstruction of justice and agreed to cooperate with prosecutors who recommended a 15-year prison sentence.
-Mills could be called to testify at trial against the others accused in Nichols' killing.
+In November, another former Memphis officer, Desmond Mills Jr., also changed his plea to guilty to federal charges of excessive force and obstruction of justice.
+Mills agreed to cooperate with prosecutors, who recommended a 15-year prison sentence, and could be called to testify at trial against the others accused in Nichols' killing.

 Martin, Mills and three other former officers were indicted in September on federal charges that they deprived Nichols of his rights through excessive force and failure to intervene, and obstructed justice through witness tampering.
 They also were charged in state court with second-degree murder.